psychemedia/island-storynotes/three-little-pigs.md

 XIV.
 The Story of the Three Little Pigs

 Once upon a time when pigs spoke rhyme
 And monkeys chewed tobacco,
 And hens took snuff to make them tough,
 And ducks went quack, quack, quack, O!

-THERE was an old sow with three little pig and as she had not enough to keep them, sh sent them out to seek their fortune.
-The fin that went off met a man with a bundle of straw, and sat to him:
+THERE was an old sow with three little pig and as she had not enough to keep them, she sent them out to seek their fortune.
+The first that went off met a man with a bundle of straw, and said to him:

 "Please, man, give me that straw to build me house."

-Which the man did, and the little pig built a house

-with it Presently came along a wolf, and knocked at the door, and said:
+Which the man did, and the little pig built a house with it.
+Presently came along a wolf, and knocked at the door, and said:

 "Little pig, little pig, let me come in."